A person holding a clear light bulb up against a pastel gradient sky background.

 Cognitive Behavioral Therapy (CBT)

-I also integrate Cognitive Behavioral Therapy (CBT), an evidence-based approach that helps you understand the connection between your thoughts, emotions, and behaviors.
+I integrate Cognitive Behavioral Therapy (CBT), an evidence-based approach that helps you understand the connection between your thoughts, emotions, and behaviors.
 CBT is especially effective for individuals experiencing anxiety, overthinking, stress, and negative self-talk.

 Many clients with high-functioning anxiety find themselves caught in cycles of overthinking, self-doubt, and internal pressure.
 CBT helps you identify these patterns and develop more balanced, realistic ways of thinking, while also shifting behaviors that may be reinforcing anxiety or avoidance.